Course Catalog 2024-2025

 IDP 125 PATH for AEMES Scholars (1 Credit)

-Personal Academic Tactical Help (PATH) is a course designed to help students nd information and strategies to help them achieve their academic goals.
-The PATH curriculum explores strategies for success and ways to understand the underlying psychology (how we think) and biology (how our brain works) that can contribute to, or distract from, success.
-In this course, students will learn strategies for effective learning while planning weekly applications of these strategies to their other courses.
+Personal Academic Tactical Help (PATH) is a course designed to help students find information and strategies to help them achieve their academic goals.
+The PATH curriculum explores strategies for success and ways to understand the underlying psychology (how students think) and biology (how human brains work) that can contribute to, or distract from, success.
+In this course, students learn strategies for effective learning while planning weekly applications of these strategies to their other courses.
 S/U only.
+Prerequisite: IDP 115.
+Restrictions: AEMES scholars only.
 Enrollment limited to 20.

 Fall, Spring, Variable